Jennychen66/pinerepo/donkeycar/README.md

-record.txt is the training log example.txt is the iostat -t 1 vmstat -t 1
+record.txt is the training log example.txt is the result of iostat -t 1 ree.txt is the result of vmstat -t 1